primatephor/mash/docs/implementations/db/sql/DBSetupHarness.md

     * UPDATE (update rows defined in xml)

 # Parameter #
-If a specified file parameter ends with 'sql', then the sql is executed against the database.
-If the file parameter ends with 'xml', then dbunit is used to insert the flat file data into the db.
+If a specified file parameter ends with `sql`, then the sql is executed against the database.
+If the file parameter ends with `xml`, then dbunit is used to insert the flat file data into the db.

 # Sample Usage #
 ```